 The Issue: Supported by income from jade and rubies, Burma’s military has ruled the country with an iron fist for decades.
 The Burmese military has used its jewelry revenue to wage war on ethnic minorities and keep power.

 Making a Difference: Democratic opposition leader Aung San Suu Kyi won a landslide election in November, ending military rule.
 However, an investigation by Global Witness found that the military earns $31 billion per year from selling jade, equal to half the country’s official GDP.
 The report provides some ideas on how Burma can reform its jade trade so it can reduce the military’s power and move beyond its dark past.

 #8: Angola Cracks Down on a Blood Diamond Journalist

 The Issue: For years, Angola’s diamond industry has been tainted by violence and corruption.
 When an Angolan journalist, Rafael Marques de Morais, exposed how senior army generals were complicit, Angola’s government accused him of defamation—and convicted him.

 Making a Difference: Marques showed incredible courage in opposing Angola’s authoritarian government.
 People around the world also came to his support.
 A free press group gave him an award.
 A New York Times columnist wrote about his plight.
 A coalition of individuals and organizations, which we joined, also petitioned the Angolan government to drop the charges.
 The attention did not stop the trial, but it may have helped Marques avoid a stiffer penalty than the suspended sentence he received.

 The people and groups above represent only a fraction of those who are acting in positive, inspiring ways—and making a difference.
-Over the long term, we know that their efforts will ensure that the jewelry industry becomes more responsible and that it benefits everyone involved.
+Over the long term, we know that their efforts will help the jewelry industry become more responsible and benefit everyone involved.